 AI can help GreenTech software classify documents, detect anomalies, summarize supplier evidence, forecast demand, recommend workload changes, or prioritize exceptions.
 But AI should not become an unreviewed source of truth for sustainability claims.
 Keep calculation methods, factor versions, and human approvals visible.

 A practical AI feature might flag duplicate supplier records, identify missing units, summarize a certificate, or rank cloud services with unusual usage.
 A risky AI feature would invent emissions factors, fill gaps without confidence labels, or generate ESG claims without evidence.
 GreenTech products need explainability because sustainability numbers affect procurement, compliance, investor communication, and operational planning.
+If AI is part of the roadmap, treat it like any other governed workflow: define allowed actions, confidence thresholds, review owners, audit logs, and rollback paths before automation reaches production.

 Governance And Audit Evidence Matter Early